MasteryEducation/SecuritiesExamsMastery.ca/content/csc/1/1/index.md

 - [ ] Dark pool regulations
 - [ ] Margin account compliance

-> **Explanation:** Mutual fund dealers must comply with KYC and suitability provisions to ensure investment recommendations align with a client’s objectives and risk tolerance.
+> **Explanation:**( Mutual fund dealers must comply with KYC and suitability provisions to ensure investment recommendations align with a client’s objectives and risk tolerance.)

----

 ### In Canada, which body primarily enforces trading rules and sets proficiency standards for dealer registrants?